cfengine/documentation/reference/promise-types/packages.markdown

 **Description**: Regular expression to match verification failure output

-An anchored regular expression to match output from a package verification command.
+An[anchored][anchored] regular expression to match output from a package verification command.
 If the output string matches this expression, the package is deemed broken.